-- 6. (Optional) If you want to specify other options for the control, click and make your selections.
-Click OK to close the dialog when you are finished. - Style Class You can select the style class to be used for the control. - Label You can change the text shown on the control. - Display topics in You can specify that the links should be displayed in a popup menu (same as default) or as a simple list.

-- Target Frame You can choose the type of frame used when a link is clicked. - Page Default The destination file opens in the same window as the output window. - Parent Frame The destination file opens in the parent frame of the current topic while hiding that topic. - New Window The destination file opens in a new browser window. - Same Frame The destination file opens in the same window frame as the current topic. - Top Frame The destination file opens in the same output window, removing all other framesets.
+- 6. (Optional) If you want to specify other options for the control, click 🥅 and make your selections.
+Click OK to close the dialog when you are finished. - Style Class You can select the style class to be used for the control. - Label You can change the text shown on the control. - Display topics in You can specify that the links should be displayed in a popup menu (same as default) or as a simple list. - ▶ NOTE For projects that are merged, the list option is supported for standard merging (e.g., linking to an FLPRJ file in the table of contents).
+However, it is not supported for automerging in WebHelp Plus output. - Target Frame You can choose the type of frame used when a link is clicked. - Page Default The destination file opens in the same window as the output window. - Parent Frame The destination file opens in the parent frame of the current topic while hiding that topic. - New Window The destination file opens in a new browser window. - Same Frame The destination file opens in the same window frame as the current topic. - Top Frame The destination file opens in the same output window, removing all other framesets.
 You might use this option, for example, if the destination topic has its own frameset. - Popup Window The destination file opens in a popup box on top of the current topic. - 7.
 Click OK.
 The keyword link is added to the topic.